Rotating Love: The dynamical tides of spinning Newtonian stars: The slow-rotation approximation

 Alternatively, to get the formally correct slow-rotation expansion, we should also expand the denominator in terms of $\Omega$, which gives

 From \cref{eq:LoveNumberFirstOrder} it is easy to see that, in the static limit $(\Omega_\text{orb}\to 0)$, we have

 The final expressions for the effective Love number, \cref{eq:LoveNumberFirstOrderWithResonance,eq:LoveNumberFirstOrder}, show that the dynamical tidal response should be affected by the star's rotation already at first order, due to the corrections to the mode frequencies and the associated mass multipole moments.
-Given that, away from other orbital resonances, the $f$ mode is expected to make the largest contribution to the tidal response \cite{2020PhRvD.101h3001A}, one may choose to retain only the term corresponding to the appropriate $(l,m)$ $f$-mode multipole in the mode-sum representation of the Love number \cite{2021MNRAS.503..533A}.
-This case was considered in the study of the dynamical tides of Jupiter in Ref.~\cite{2021PSJ.....2..122L}, and the result can be reproduced from \cref{eq:LoveNumberFirstOrderWithResonance}, if only the $f$ mode is considered and one assumes that $\tilde{I}_f^{(1)}\ll I_f^{(0)}$ (which can be shown to be a good approximation for $f$ modes).
-For neutron star binaries, the modelling of resonantly-excited $f$ modes is also motivated by the fact that current gravitational-wave interferometers may be able to observe the late inspiral, where the $f$ mode orbital excitation dominates the dynamical tide \cite{2016PhRvL.116r1101H, 2016PhRvD..94j4028S, 2019PhRvD.100b1501S, 2019PhRvD.100f3001V, 2020NatCo..11.2553P, 2021arXiv210907566P, 2021PhRvR...3c3129S, 2022arXiv220300623W, 2022arXiv220501705K}.
-Our result for the effective Love number \eqref{eq:LoveNumberFirstOrderWithResonance} has the same functional form as the corresponding result in Ref.~\cite{2021PhRvR...3c3129S}, which also includes a treatment of the near-resonance behaviour of the tidal response using the stationary-phase approximation, in order to be incorporated in waveform models.
+Given that, away from other orbital resonances, the $f$ mode is expected to make the largest contribution to the tidal response \citep{2020PhRvD.101h3001A}, one may choose to retain only the term corresponding to the appropriate $(l,m)$ $f$-mode multipole in the mode-sum representation of the Love number \citep{2021MNRAS.503..533A}.
+This case was considered in the study of the dynamical tides of Jupiter in \citet{2021PSJ.....2..122L}, and the result can be reproduced from \cref{eq:LoveNumberFirstOrderWithResonance}, if only the $f$ mode is considered and one assumes that $\tilde{I}_f^{(1)}\ll I_f^{(0)}$ (which can be shown to be a good approximation for $f$ modes). \footnote{Note that in \citet{2021PSJ.....2..122L} and in \citet{2022ApJ...925..124D} the chosen mode normalisation implies that $\mathcal{B}^{(1)}_{\alpha'}=0$.
+However, this choice (or any other choice for that matter) does not imply, as mentioned in \citet{2022ApJ...925..124D}, that the first-order correction to the multipole moment $I^{(1)}_{\alpha' l}$ vanishes identically, because the inhomogeneous piece $\tilde{I}^{(1)}_{\alpha' l}$ is non-zero.
+What does vanish by making this normalisation choice is the combined first-order correction to the multipole moment of both the prograde and the retrograde mode, owing to the fact that $\tilde{I}_{\beta' l}^{(1)}=-\tilde{I}_{\alpha' l}^{(1)}$.} For neutron star binaries, the modelling of resonantly-excited $f$ modes is also motivated by the fact that current gravitational-wave interferometers may be able to observe the late inspiral, where the $f$ mode orbital excitation dominates the dynamical tide \citep{2016PhRvL.116r1101H, 2016PhRvD..94j4028S, 2019PhRvD.100b1501S, 2019PhRvD.100f3001V, 2020NatCo..11.2553P, 2022PhRvL.129h1102P, 2021PhRvR...3c3129S, 2022PhRvD.105l3032W, 2022PhRvD.106f4052K}.
+Our result for the effective Love number \eqref{eq:LoveNumberFirstOrderWithResonance} has the same functional form as the corresponding result in \citet{2021PhRvR...3c3129S}, which also includes a treatment of the near-resonance behaviour of the tidal response using the stationary-phase approximation, in order to be incorporated in waveform models.
 On the other hand, as seen from \cref{eq:StaticLoveNumberFirstOrder}, rotational corrections to the static Love number formally enter at second order in rotation.